peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note16>(16)</sup> M&uuml;ller, S. "CPU Time Jitter Based Non-Physical True Random Number Generator".</small>

+<small><sup id=Note17>(17)</sup> Liebow-Feeser, J., "Randomness 101: LavaRand in Production", blog.cloudflare.com, Nov.
+6, 2017.</small>

+<small><sup id=Note18>(18)</sup> Liebow-Feeser, J., "LavaRand in Production: The Nitty-Gritty Technical Details", blog.cloudflare.com, Nov.
+6, 2017.</small>

-<small><sup id=Note17>(17)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of .NET's `System.Random` each time a random number is needed, rather than only once in the application.
+<small><sup id=Note19>(19)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of .NET's `System.Random` each time a random number is needed, rather than only once in the application.
 See also the section "How to Initialize RNGs".</small>

-<small><sup id=Note18>(18)</sup> Cliff, Y., Boyd, C., Gonzalez Nieto, J.  "How to Extract and Expand Randomness: A Summary and Explanation of Existing Results", 2009.</small>
+<small><sup id=Note20>(20)</sup> Cliff, Y., Boyd, C., Gonzalez Nieto, J.  "How to Extract and Expand Randomness: A Summary and Explanation of Existing Results", 2009.</small>

-<small><sup id=Note19>(19)</sup> Using the similar `/dev/random` is NOT RECOMMENDED, since in some implementations it can block for seconds at a time, especially if not enough randomness is available.
+<small><sup id=Note21>(21)</sup> Using the similar `/dev/random` is NOT RECOMMENDED, since in some implementations it can block for seconds at a time, especially if not enough randomness is available.
 See also [**"Myths about /dev/urandom"**](https://www.2uo.de/myths-about-urandom).</small>

-<small><sup id=Note20>(20)</sup> A. Klyubin, "Some SecureRandom Thoughts", Android Developers Blog, Aug.
+<small><sup id=Note22>(22)</sup> A. Klyubin, "Some SecureRandom Thoughts", Android Developers Blog, Aug.
 14, 2013.</small>

-<small><sup id=Note21>(21)</sup> Michaelis, K., Meyer, C., and Schwenk, J. "Randomly Failed!
+<small><sup id=Note23>(23)</sup> Michaelis, K., Meyer, C., and Schwenk, J. "Randomly Failed!
 The State of Randomness in Current Java Implementations", 2013.</small>

-<small><sup id=Note22>(22)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
+<small><sup id=Note24>(24)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
 April 17, 2015.</small>

-<small><sup id=Note23>(23)</sup> More generally, a list has `N! / (W_1! * W_2! * ... * W_K!)` permutations (a [**multinomial coefficient**](http://mathworld.wolfram.com/MultinomialCoefficient.html)), where `N` is the list's size, `K` is the number of different items in the list, and `W_i` is the number of times the item identified by `i` appears in the list.
+<small><sup id=Note25>(25)</sup> More generally, a list has `N! / (W_1! * W_2! * ... * W_K!)` permutations (a [**multinomial coefficient**](http://mathworld.wolfram.com/MultinomialCoefficient.html)), where `N` is the list's size, `K` is the number of different items in the list, and `W_i` is the number of times the item identified by `i` appears in the list.
 However, this number is never more than `N!` and suggests using less randomness, so an application need not use this more complicated formula and MAY assume that a list has `N!` permutations even if some of its items occur more than once.</small>

-<small><sup id=Note24>(24)</sup> Atwood, Jeff. "[**The danger of na&iuml;vet&eacute;**](https://blog.codinghorror.com/the-danger-of-naivete/)", Dec.
+<small><sup id=Note26>(26)</sup> Atwood, Jeff. "[**The danger of na&iuml;vet&eacute;**](https://blog.codinghorror.com/the-danger-of-naivete/)", Dec.
 7, 2007.</small>

-<small><sup id=Note25>(25)</sup> van Staveren, Hans. [**"Big Deal: A new program for dealing bridge hands"**](https://sater.home.xs4all.nl/doc.html), Sep.
+<small><sup id=Note27>(27)</sup> van Staveren, Hans. [**"Big Deal: A new program for dealing bridge hands"**](https://sater.home.xs4all.nl/doc.html), Sep.
 8, 2000</small>

-<small><sup id=Note26>(26)</sup> For suggested linear congruential generators for generating unique random numbers, see P. L'Ecuyer, "Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure", _Mathematics of Computation_ 68(225), January 1999.</small>
+<small><sup id=Note28>(28)</sup> For suggested linear congruential generators for generating unique random numbers, see P. L'Ecuyer, "Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure", _Mathematics of Computation_ 68(225), January 1999.</small>

-<small><sup id=Note27>(27)</sup> In theory, generating two or more random numbers of fixed size runs the risk of producing a duplicate number this way.
+<small><sup id=Note29>(29)</sup> In theory, generating two or more random numbers of fixed size runs the risk of producing a duplicate number this way.
 However, this risk decreases as that fixed size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 For example, in theory, an application has a 50% chance for duplicate numbers after generating&mdash;
 - about 5.4 billion billion random 124-bit integers (including those found in version-4 UUIDs, or universally unique identifiers),
 - about 1.4 million billion billion random 160-bit integers, or
 - about 93 billion billion billion random 192-bit integers.</small>

-<small><sup id=Note28>(28)</sup> The only binary floating-point numbers supported by some GPUs are 16-bit (with 10 significant bits of precision), notably not 32- or 64-bit as is otherwise common.
+<small><sup id=Note30>(30)</sup> The only binary floating-point numbers supported by some GPUs are 16-bit (with 10 significant bits of precision), notably not 32- or 64-bit as is otherwise common.
 An application ought to choose hash functions that deliver acceptable "noise" regardless of the size of floating-point numbers supported by the GPU.</small>

-<small><sup id=Note29>(29)</sup> C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
+<small><sup id=Note31>(31)</sup> C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
 22, 2016.
 That article discusses the sampling of _blue noise_, not independent uniformly-distributed random numbers, but a similar approach applies to textures of noise however generated.</small>

-<small><sup id=Note30>(30)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
+<small><sup id=Note32>(32)</sup> P. L'Ecuyer, D. Munger, et al.  "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs".
 April 17, 2015.</small>

-<small><sup id=Note31>(31)</sup> Note that although PRNGs can also act like hash functions (if they're seeded with the input and the PRNG is "large enough" for the input), some PRNGs (such as `xorshift128+`) are not well suited to serve as hash functions, because they don't mix their state before generating a random number from that state.</small>
+<small><sup id=Note33>(33)</sup> Note that although PRNGs can also act like hash functions (if they're seeded with the input and the PRNG is "large enough" for the input), some PRNGs (such as `xorshift128+`) are not well suited to serve as hash functions, because they don't mix their state before generating a random number from that state.</small>

-<small><sup id=Note32>(32)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
+<small><sup id=Note34>(34)</sup> Such arbitrary data can include process identifiers, time stamps, environment variables, random numbers, virtual machine guest identifiers, and/or other data specific to the session or to the instance of the RNG.
 See also NIST SP800-90A and the references below.<br/>Everspaugh, A., Zhai, Y., et al.  "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br>Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.</small>

-<small><sup id=Note33>(33)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
+<small><sup id=Note35>(35)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
 (As a notable example, the V8 JavaScript engine recently changed its `Math.random()` implementation to use a variant of `xorshift128+`, which is backward compatible because nothing in JavaScript allows  `Math.random()` to be seeded.)
 Nevertheless, APIs can still allow applications to provide additional input ("entropy") to the RNG in order to increase its randomness rather than to ensure repeatability.</small>

 <a id=Appendix></a>
 ## Appendix